ryanjabr/Telecom-Domain-5G---Revenue-Insights/README.md

 - Atliqo's Revenue has declined by 0.5 % after 5G Installation.

-- Plans P1,P2 and P3 are the top 3 plans that fetch highest revenue (before and after 5G Installation).
+- Plans P1,P2 and P3 are the top 3 plans that fetched highest revenue (before and after 5G Installation).
 Atliqo can review plans that are not actively used
 -  by users and take steps to improve user retention rate.

 - Atliqo's Market Share has decreased significantly by 7% after 5G installation.